-- by reselling products purchased from the company to consumers; and - · through commissions earned on the sale of products under our global sales compensation plan.
+- by reselling products purchased from the company to consumers; and - through commissions earned on the sale of products under our global sales compensation plan.

 We believe that our global sales compensation plan, which has been implemented in each of our markets except Mainland China, is among the most generous compensation plans in the direct selling industry and is one of our competitive advantages.
 Our Sales Leaders can receive commissions under our global sales compensation plan for product sales from the company to their own network of consumers as well as for product sales from the company to other Sales Leaders and their consumer groups.
 This type of sales compensation is often referred to as "multi-level" compensation.
 Commissions are based on the sale and consumption of our products.
 Our sales force is not required to recruit or sponsor others, and we do not pay any commissions for recruiting or sponsoring.
 While all of our distributors can sponsor others at any time, our Sales Leaders and those in qualification to become Sales Leaders are those who generally are actively sponsoring others.
-Pursuant to our global sales compensation plan, we pay consolidated commissions in a Sales Leader's home country, in local currency, for product sales in the Sales Leader's own consumer group and for product sales in the Sales Leader's organization of Sales Leaders across all geographic markets.
+Pursuant to our global sales compensation plan, we pay consolidated commissions in a Sales Leader's home country, in local currency, for product sales in the Sales Leader's organization of Sales Leader's across all geographic markets.